 Life happens.
-No matter how safely we tread—or even if we throw ourselves out there—we can’t protect ourselves or anticipate every situation headed our way.
+No matter how carefully we tread or how much we wish we could protect ourselves (and even if we put ourselves out there and live life to the fullest), we can’t anticipate every situation headed our way.

 Guess what?
 Feelings don’t go away.

 The good news is that it’s totally okay.
 Feelings aren’t bad or wrong.
 Feelings are important.
 They make us human.
 They’re the way our brains react and process experiences.
 There are no bad feelings—not even anger, fear, sadness, or hurt.
 Yes, those feelings may “feel” pretty unpleasant and even awful.

 But our feelings and emotions are extremely powerful tools.
 We can think of our emotions as milestones on our paths to self-discovery.
 They teach us about who we are, and when we tap into them, we can learn more about ourselves, our motivations, and our deepest yearnings.